 These research results are from a retrospective, real-world observational study to evaluate the risk of diabetic ketoacidosis among patients with type 2 diabetes mellitus treated with antihyperglycemic agents.
-This web-based application provides an interactive platform to explore all analysis results generated as part of this study, as a supplement to a full manuscript which has been submitted to peer-reviewed, scientific journal.
-During the review period, these results are considered under embargo and should not be disclosed without explicit permission and consent from the authors.
+This web-based application provides an interactive platform to explore all analysis results generated as part of this study, as a supplement to the manuscript published in Pharmacoepidemiology & Drug Safety.

 Below is the abstract of the submitted manuscript that summarizes the collective findings:

 To compare the incidence of diabetic ketoacidosis (DKA) among patients with type 2 diabetes mellitus (T2DM) who were new users of sodium glucose co-transporter 2 inhibitors (SGLT2i) versus other classes of antihyperglycemic agents (AHAs).